protolambda/eth2.0-ssz/specs/merkleization/merkle_proofs.md

 Binary trees provide simplicity and efficiency:
 - No irregular branch structures
-- Minimal base to merkleize any data structure
+- Any data structure can be translated to a binary tree with minimal effort.
 - Less proof witness data in favor of a few more hash operations
 - High affinity with bitfields for navigation and description
 - Enable a wide range of other binary-tree specific optimizations